rbgvictoria/keybase_model/README.md

     which is something you sometimes see in printed keys, e.g. '...**2 (sect.
     Camptocheate)**...**5 (sect.
 Thamniella)**', but I am not sure whether someone has tried that in KeyBase or what KeyBase would do with it if someone tried.
-The better practice here is probably to add the item name to the `lead_text`, especially since there is generally no link on these items and there will also be no keys to the members of these items, so there is no reason to have the item in KeyBase.
+The better practice here is to add the item name to the `lead_text`, especially since there is generally no link on these items and there will also be no keys to the members of these items, so there is no reason to have the item in KeyBase.

 ## Extra key metadata